adap/flower/doc/source/docker/tutorial-deploy-on-multiple-machines.rst

 - The ``flwr`` CLI is :doc:`installed <../how-to-install-flower>` locally.
 - The Docker daemon is running on your local machine and the remote machine.
-- Docker Compose is installed on both your local machine and the remote machine.
+- Docker Compose V2 is installed on both your local machine and the remote machine.
 - You can connect to the remote machine from your local machine.
 - Ports ``9091`` and ``9093`` are accessible on the remote machine.

 .. note::

-   The guide uses the ``examples/quickstart-sklearn-tabular`` example as an example project.
+   The guide uses the |quickstart_sklearn_tabular|_  example as an example project.

    If your project has a different name or location, please remember to adjust the commands/paths accordingly.